Nature and place-based learning in Northern Illinois

 Nature and Place

-Education rooted in a 5-acre farm with limitless opportunities to learn
+Place-based curriculum with limitless opportunities to learn

 Extended daily time in nature, which is important to children’s intellectual, emotional, social, spiritual, and physical development